 - Embedding the values of EDI into all facets of our work and learning environment.
 This is demonstrated through our Strategic Plan – one of BCIT’s core values is championing a diversity of experiences, ideas, cultures, and perspectives, and fostering a community permeated with equality and inclusivity.

-- Ensuring the Associate Director of Respect, Diversity, and Inclusion (RDI) is involved in the CRC process.
-An RDI representative sits on BCIT’s CRC Selection Committee and participates in the recruitment, nomination, and hiring process.
+- Ensuring the Director of Respect, Diversity, and Inclusion (RDI) is involved in the CRC process.
+The RDI Director or a representative sits on BCIT’s CRC Selection Committees and participates in the recruitment, nomination, and hiring process.

 - Encouraging diversity, when possible, in the makeup of the CRC selection committee.